YAL-Game-Things/Become-the-Moon-guide/61 Discard.md

 Hard to get rid of!

-### Composting (rare, 2 mana)
+### Euphoria (rare, 5 mana)
-in a way similar to Mulligan, but you also get mana next round.
+By the time you get this to half-decent numbers,
+Stoke will out-do it while costing nothing to cast.

 ### Overcharge (legendary, 8 mana)
 Gives a minion +8/+8, costs 1 mana less for every spell cast this round.

 Once you get to half-decent numbers of star cards per round, this is free to cast.

-However, Stoke is also free, and will out-do this spell with.
+However, Stoke will out-do this one too.

 ## Minions, nice to have